drivera123/LDRS591/_pages/unit-6-learning-activities.md

 ### Learning Activity 6.1 - Blog post

-a\) Read chapter 9, "Qualitative Research Designs," in Plano-Clark and Creswell \(2015\).
+* Read chapter 9, "Qualitative Research Designs," in Plano-Clark and Creswell \(2015\).

-b\) Read Unit 6 Notes.
+* Read Unit 6 Notes.

-c\) Select **one** of the servant leadership articles listed under the unit 6 resources to focus on to answer the questions in this  learning activity.
+* Select **one** of the servant leadership articles listed under the unit 6 resources to focus on to answer the questions in this  learning activity.

-d\) Using the evaluation criteria on pg.
+* Using the evaluation criteria on pg.
 301 in Plano-Clark & Creswell \(2015\), complete the following questions to evaluate the research design in a qualitative research report in the servant leadership article you chose.The figure on page 302 provides a template for recording your rating and rationale for the following questions:

-1. Is there a research design to guide the qualitative study?
+  * Is there a research design to guide the qualitative study?
-2. Is the choice of research design appropriate and justified?
+  * Is the choice of research design appropriate and justified?
-3. Are good qualitative data collection procedures used?
+  * Are good qualitative data collection procedures used?
-4. Are good qualitative data analysis procedures used?
+  * Are good qualitative data analysis procedures used?
-5. Are there good qualitative results and interpretations reported?
+  * Are there good qualitative results and interpretations reported?
-6. Does the study use a rigorous research design?
+  * Does the study use a rigorous research design?
-7. Does the qualitative research design address the study's purpose?
+  * Does the qualitative research design address the study's purpose?

 Make sure that you include your article reference, quality rating \(0-3\) and also the rationale/evidence for your rating in your response.
 Please post your evaluation on your blog.
 The post should be between 250-500 words.